Leafwise de Rham cohomology of generic Reeb foliations: Cohomological formulation of the functional equation

 \subsection{Foliation de Rham cohomology of Reeb foliations}

 By definition, any contact manifold equipped with a contact form $\lambda$ becomes an \emph{exact presymplectic manifold} $(M,d\lambda)$ with nullity 1, i.e., the dimension of $\ker d\lambda$ is one.
 The associated null foliation is precisely the Reeb foliation generated by the Reeb trajectories.

-We start with recalling the definition of the foliation de Rham cohomology in general.
-The leafwise de Rham complex $\Omega^\bullet(\CF)$ is a special case of the {\it $E$-de Rham complex} associated to the general Lie algebroid $E$.
-We present it in this general context by quoting the following definitions from \cite{nest-tsygan}.

-\begin{defn} Let $M$ be a smooth manifold.
-A {\it Lie algebroid} on $M$ is a triple $(E,\rho, [\, ,\, ])$, where $E$ is a vector bundle on $M$, $[\, ,\, ]$ is a Lie algebra structure on the sheaf of sections of $E$, and $\rho$ is a bundle map, called the {\it anchor map},
+(See \cite{molino88}, \cite{tondeur88,tondeur97} for the basic definitions on the leafwise de Rham cohomology in general.)
+This leafwise de Rham cohomology $H^\bullet(\CF_\lambda)$ is determined by the presymplectic structure $d\lambda$ on $M$ manifold $(M,d\lambda)$, or more precisely it depends only on the foliation $\CF_\lambda$.
+It is called the {\it foliation de Rham cohomology of (the null foliation of) $(M,d\lambda)$} in \cite{oh-park:coisotropic}.